Mountain West Conference Men's Basketball Player of the Year

 The Mountain West Conference Men's Basketball Player of the Year is an award given to the Mountain West Conference's most outstanding player.
 The award was first given following the 1999–2000 season, the first year of the conference's existence.
-As of 2023, no player has received the award multiple times.
+As of 2026, no player has received the award multiple times.
 Two winners of the conference award were consensus national players of the year: Andrew Bogut of Utah (2005) and Jimmer Fredette of BYU (2011).

-Among current conference members, San Diego State has the most winners with five, with New Mexico in second place with five and Colorado State in third place with two.
-Other current conference members with a winner include Air Force, Boise State, Fresno State, San Jose State, and Nevada with one each.
-The remaining three current all-sports members are yet to have a winner—charter members UNLV and Wyoming, and Grand Canyon, which plays its first MW season in 2025–26.
-Former conference members BYU and Utah had five and four players who won the award, respectively — both schools left for other conferences in 2011.
+Among current conference members, New Mexico has the most awards with five.
+Due largely to major membership turnover in 2026, it is the only current member with more than one recipient.
+Other current conference members with a winner are Air Force, Nevada, and San Jose State.
+Two charter all-sports members are yet to have a winner—UNLV and Wyoming.
+Four other schools without a recipient are recent arrivals in the conference.
+Grand Canyon played its first MW season in 2025–26, and Hawaiʻi, UC Davis, and UTEP are playing their first MW seasons in 2026–27.
+Two former conference members claimed five awards—BYU and San Diego State—but BYU left the MW in 2011 and San Diego State left in 2026.